The Two Standards in Skin Cancer Diagnosis: Sensitivity and Specificity

 A published research says that the sensitivity and specificity of visual or dermatoscopic inspection ranged from 50 to 80% [Ref.1] and the actual percentage may vary depending upon the skill and education of healthcare providers.

-Enter Spectra-Scope, a CE- and TGA-approved skin cancer diagnosis device which boasts of 97.6% sensitivity and 86.2% specificity [Ref.2].
+Enter Spectra-Scope, a CE and ARTG registered with inclusion ID: 333300 skin cancer diagnosis device which boasts of 97.6% sensitivity and 86.2% specificity [Ref.2].

 From a clinical perspective, this conservative approach of asking for more scar-inducing biopsy tests to confirm skin cancer is not necessarily a bad thing.
 The problem, however, starts if the lesions are in sensitive areas like the face or the arm and legs.
 If the suspicious lesions are on multiple locations, several incisions for biopsy would be necessary.
 This situation, plus the desperate need to avoid unnecessary scarring, creates the need for healthcare providers to give instant, scar-free but highly accurate (in both sensitivity and specificity) diagnosis of all types of skin cancer.
 Much like the diagnosis that doctors who use Spectra-Scope can give.